DanielSTadeu/Calculadora-Churrasco/README.md

-Este projeto tem o intuito de servir como aprendizado em JavaScript.
-Sua funcionalidade é calcular a quantidade de carnes e bebidas necessárias para um churrasco, com base na quantidade de pessoas.
-Os cálculos são feitos com valores fixos para cada item e pessoa:

-Carne Bovina:
+# **Barbecue Calculator**
+This project aims to serve as a learning experience in JavaScript.
+Its functionality is to calculate the amount of meat and beverages needed for a barbecue based on the number of people.

+## Values for Calculation:
+### Beef:
-Homens: 500g
+Men: 500g
-Mulheres: 300g
+Women: 300g
-Crianças: 200g
+Children: 200g

-Frango:
+### Chicken:
-Homens: 200g
+Men: 200g
-Mulheres: 200g
+Women: 200g
-Crianças: 100g
+Children: 100g

-Linguiça:
+### Sausage:
-Homens: 200g
+Men: 200g
-Mulheres: 200g
+Women: 200g
-Crianças: 200g
+Children: 200g

-Refrigerante:
+### Soft Drinks:
-Homens: 300ml
+Men: 300ml
-Mulheres: 400ml
+Women: 400ml
-Crianças: 200ml
+Children: 200ml

-Cerveja:
+### Beer:
-Homens: 800ml
+Men: 800ml
-Mulheres: 500ml
+Women: 500ml